Senior Living Marketing During the Pandemic:

 Wait it Out?

 Sue Watson, CEO of the senior living community where Ellie works as a sales manager, put a hold on the community’s direct mail campaign being finalized in the spring.
-With so much uncertainty and so many other demands, how can we put resources into direct mail right now, reasoned Sue.
+With so much uncertainty and a seeming end in sight, how can we put resources into direct mail right now, reasoned Sue.
 We need to hunker down and wait this out.

 Ellie spoke up.
 We should move forward with our campaign, she explained.
 A pandemic is not like a hurricane or a blizzard.
 We can’t wait this out.
 We need to stay top-of-mind with our prospects, now more than ever.
 And direct mail is a great way to do it.